A Standard Cut Gone Wrong

 Gem cutters use the standard mixed cut for most all gem shapes.
 It consists of a step-cut bottom (pavilion) and a brilliant-cut top (crown).
 Step cutting is done using rectangular or square-shaped facets.
 Brilliant cutting is done using triangular, diamond, and/or kite-shaped facets.

-Look at the spinel at the top of this article.
+Look at the spinel in the photo above.
 It’s a prime example of some great gem material poorly cut.

 - To the upper left, you’ll find a water tank that drips water coolant onto the spinning lap (cutting or polishing disc) below.
 This flushes away debris during cutting and helps to keep the gemstone cool.